mikelane/previewd/CONTRIBUTING.md

 ## Project Board

-Track project progress on our [GitHub Project Board](https://github.com/users/mikelane/projects/3).
+Track project progress on our GitHub Issues and Projects boards.

 The board has multiple views: